Shubhajit07/yt-downloader-flask/Readme.md

 ## Requirements
 - You must have installed Python 3.7+
-- You'll need to install Flask, Pytube. ()
+- You'll need to install Flask, Pytube.
+(Which will be covered in usage section)

 [Install Python](https://www.python.org/downloads/)
 ## Usage